RotatingBuffalo/Customa-Glasscord/README.md

 https://github.com/Customa/Customa-Discord

-Powercord (Recommended, but probably not required):
+Powercord (I personally recommend this CSS loader, though you can probably use whatever you want.):

 https://powercord.dev/